Prime Lens 101

 Choosing a Focal Length

-Standard lenses have an angle of view close to 45°, replicating the perspective seen by our eyes.
-Although the quality and design of the optics determine its angle of view, the standard primes usually have a focal length between 40mm and 65mm.
-A favorite among photojournalists is the 50mm lens.
-Henri Cartier-Bresson, one of the most prominent photojournalists of the Twentieth Century and an icon for amateur and professional street photographers, famously used a 50mm lens almost exclusively.
-A standard focal length lens acts as “an extension of (the) eye” according to Bresson, permitting photographers to trap life in a frame that resembles the way we experience the world.
+Many prominent photographers have claimed this as their favorite lens, such as Henri Cartier-Bresson, one of the most important photojournalists of the Twentieth Century, and an icon for amateur and professional street photographers.
+He famously used a 50mm lens almost exclusively as it acts as “an extension of (the) eye,” permitting photographers to trap life in a frame that resembles the way we experience the world.

 Normal primes are also well liked because they are easy to manufacture, inexpensive, and usually quite good due to their simple design.
 Also, manufacturers tend to make multiple varieties of this lens for all levels of photographers, be it beginner, amateur, or professional.
 Lenses like Nikon’s 50mm f/1.8G and Canon’s EF 50mm f/1.8 II are great budget options with wide maximum apertures that can dramatically expand a beginner’s capabilities compared to a kit zoom lens.
 Or, if you are a professional, there are higher quality optics like Zeiss’s Otus Distagon T* 55mm f/1.4 Lens that are designed to provide near-perfect imagery, at a cost.